-- Teaching philosophy includes: - Self-reflection on personal beliefs about teaching and learning; - o Identification of attitudes, values, and beliefs about teaching and learning; and, - o Illustrates personal beliefs on practice and how these beliefs and experiences are incorporated in a classroom or experiential setting with trainees. - o If updating, reflect on how one's philosophy has changed.
+- Teaching philosophy includes: - o self-reflection on personal beliefs about teaching and learning; - o identification of attitudes, values, and beliefs about teaching and learning; and, - illustrates personal beliefs on practice and how these beliefs and experiences are incorporated in a classroom or experiential setting with trainees. - If updating, reflect on how one's philosophy has changed.